thedynamiclinker/sudocode/zero/For the Birds.md

 A: For my house.

-B: You don't need to build a those.
-Just buy one.
+B: You don't need to build those man, just buy one.

 A: I know.
 Just kinda wanted to make one.